 Call our confidential helpline or send us an anonymous message.Find out more

 Helplines for children are a key part of child protection services.
 But we can’t just leave it to children to protect themselves – it’s up to adults to keep children safe from abuse.

-That’s why the confidential Stop It Now! helpline provides a safe space for people to talk about their concerns and get help to prevent child sexual abuse.
+That’s why the confidential Stop It Now!
+UK and Ireland helpline provides a safe space for people to talk about their concerns and get help to prevent child sexual abuse.

 We can give you confidential advice

 If you’re struggling with sexual thoughts and behaviours towards children, touching children inappropriately or looking at indecent images of under 18s online, we can help you manage your thoughts and change your behaviour.

 Get help if you’re worried about your own thoughts or behaviour.

 Are you worried about how someone you know behaves around children?
 Or about how they talk about children?
 Has someone you know been arrested for child sexual abuse offences, including viewing indecent images of children online?
 We can talk through the issues, help you take the next steps and make sure children are safe.

 Get support if you’re worried about someone else’s behaviour.